-Educational Leadership Internship
+Educational Leadership Program Internships

 In addition, there are field hours embedded in each course through authentic activities.
 These field hours and CEQ 585 are typically completed through the school district in which the student works.